merovex-press/stranded-series/docs/01-Overview/02-format.md

 ### Rationale

 Each season comprises 10 novella episodes (30,000±2,500 words or 80±8 pages).
-Each season is 240,000 words, or about three 80,000 word novels.
+Each season is 300,000 words, or about three 100,000 word novels; trilogy length.
-Each novella comprises 8 three-scene segments or 24 scenes (~1300 words per scene).
+Each novella comprises 8 three-scene segments or 24 scenes (~1250 words per scene).
-Each scene services a different storyline.
+Each scene services a different storyline, with three storylines per episode.
 Box sets will comprise five books where each book is two episodes.

 * Reading